- Places to Explore

 Mobile AppDownload Fodor's City Guide App for FREE!

-A Cheese Primer
+A French Cheese Primer

 Their cuisine might be getting lighter, but the French aren't ready to relinquish their cheese.
 Some restaurants present a single, lovingly selected slice, whereas the more prestigious restaurants wheel in a trolley of specimens aged on the premises.
 Cheese always comes after the main course and before—or instead of—dessert.